 8 ) Search engine rank optimization of website

-In our work at Team and a Dream (soon to be Philly Marketing Labs), we’ve found that Social Media at the campaign level can be done quite effectively.
+In our work at Philly Marketing Labs, we’ve found that Social Media at the campaign level can be done quite effectively.
 With embedded incentives, the ability to tap into an area of interest or passion can be driven towards specific outcomes (register for a newsletter, watch a video, make a contribution or find a red weather balloon).
 In the case of the DARPA contest, several teams used social networking mechanics.

 In fact, the MIT win was impressive, but not decisive.
 Given that the entire contest lasted under 9 hours, eight other teams had considerable momentum and used many of the MIT techniques as well.
 But given over 4,000 entrants to the contest, the quality drops off pretty quickly.
 By the 43rd place, the number of balloons reported near the end of the race had dropped to just 2.
 In fact, the winning strategy was not exactly obvious before-hand.
 A quick review of some brainstorming of social media strategies before the event shows that while crowd-sourcing was identified as a critical success factor, the idea of how to motivate that crowd was not anticipated in the blog post.
 Furthermore, the MIT Media Lab’s prominence and influence seems to have played a critical role.